drashland/.github/CONTRIBUTING.md

 We welcome all feature requests, but please take a moment to determine whether or not your idea fits with the scope and aims of the project.
 It is up to *you* to convince the maintainers of the merits of your feature request.
 Please provide as much detail and context as possible.
 Also, provide a use case for the feature.
 Providing a use case is ___required___.

-## Creating A Pull Request
+## Creating a Pull Request

 Please **ask first** before embarking on any significant pull request (e.g., implementing features, refactoring code, etc.).
 Otherwise, you risk spending a lot of time working on something that the maintainers might not want to merge.

 Please make sure your pull request addresses the issue at hand ___without extra code bloat___.
-In other words, do not create a pull request with a complex solution to a simple problem.
+Do not create a pull request with a complex solution to a simple problem.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project you want to work on.
 2. Clone your fork.